atalebizadeh/Examples/README.md

-# Examples
+# My Own Projects
-This is where I add my code examples/Tests
+I've decided to become a Data Scientist and here I will be uploading some examples of my codes in order to help me get better.